daffainfo/ctf-writeup/TexSAW 2023/Mail/README.md

 > With the holiday season approaching, the demand for package delivery is climbing.
 I've compiled a list of mail couriers for you to view at url:port.
 Maybe this could be helpful?

 ## About the Challenge
-We have been given a very simple website that contain 1 button.
+We were given a very simple website that contain 1 button.
 If we press that button we will be redirected to `/flag` endpoint

 ![preview](images/preview.png)